What is WebMCP? The New Browser Standard for AI Agents Explained

 For the MCP Ecosystem

-WebMCP extends the reach of MCP beyond developer tools.
+WebMCP extends MCP beyond developer tools.
 Today, MCP servers are primarily used by developers in code editors.
 WebMCP opens the door for MCP to work across any web application, reaching a much broader audience.

 Current Status

 WebMCP is still in the proposal stage.
-The specification is being developed through the W3C Web Machine Learning Working Group, with input from browser vendors and AI companies.
+The specification is being developed through the W3C Web Machine Learning Working Group.

 Key milestones to watch: